yongjiguan/yongjiguan.github.io/exampleSite/content/home/featured.md

-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear. draft = true # false it if you want a featured section
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.

 title = "Featured Publications" subtitle = ""